This post contains affiliate links. Please see our disclosure policy.

 Dana’s Cooking Tips

 - The ideal internal temperature for pork is 145ºF.
-Keep in mind that you’ll be popping the chops under the broiler briefly, so if they come in at a bit under beforehand, that’s fine.
+Keep in mind that you’ll be popping the chops under the broiler briefly, so if they come in a bit under beforehand, that’s fine.
 You want to keep the chops from going over medium.

 Storage & Reheating